Applies to England

 Email - email@example.com

-You should always tell your local authority if your circumstances change, such as when
+You should always tell your local council if something changes, such as:

 - the badge is lost, stolen or damaged